Renormalization of a 1d quadratic Schr{\"o}dinger model with additive noise: Introduction

 \

-Last but not least, let us report on the results by Forlano, Oh and Wang in \cite{FOW}, the framework of which is certainly the closest to ours - even if the analysis therein applies to a white-noise-in-time only.
-These few comments will also allow us to briefly discuss about renormalization methods in similar rough settings.
+Last but not least, let us report on the results by Forlano, Oh and Wang in \cite{FOW} and Liu in~\cite{liu}.
+Although these two references are concerned with white-noise situations, their underlying dynamics are close to ours, which in particular will give us the opportunity to discuss about renormalization methods and ultimately specify our objective in the study.